Lake Alma State Park is part of Ohio’s most rugged scenic area. At Lake Alma State Park you can hike, boat, fish, camp and more.

 If you are just starting out you might be wondering about hiking essentials for beginners.
 I have found a few basic things have been helpful when it comes to our day hikes.

-Snacks - Yes, snacks are an important part of hiking.
+Yes, snacks are an important part of hiking.
 You need to make sure that you refuel along the way.
-I typically bring along Kind Bars for myself, homemade Energy Bites or simple muffins like Banana Carrot Muffins.
-I am hiking with children.
-I usually bring along applesauce pouches and fresh or dried fruit.
+I typically bring along Kind Bars for myself, homemade Energy Bites, or simple muffins like Banana Carrot Muffins.
+If I am hiking with children, I usually bring along applesauce pouches and fresh or dried fruit.

 Have you been to Lake Alma State Park?
 We would LOVE to hear about your visit!
-Drop us a comment below telling us what you did at Lake Alma State Park!
+Drop us a comment below telling us about your experience!

 To be updated and stay connected, subscribe to our newsletter.